How to Fix a Tripping GFCI Outlet

 - I replaced the 15A GFCI outlet with a 20A GFCI outlet, but it still trips, about once a week.
 I also noticed recently that the patio outlet(not GFCI) works sporadically.
 When I first noticed it wasn’t working, I disconnected it and reconnected it securely.
 It started working, but stopped the next day.

 - Is it possible that the outside outlet is causing the garage outlet to trip somehow?
 If so, is it possible that replacing the patio outlet would fix the problem?

 Thanks for your help.

-This electrical question came from: Michael, from McKinney, Texas.
+This electrical question came from: Michael in Texas.

 Why a GFCI Outlet Trips Off

 Application: Fix a Tripping GFCI Outlet.